 Be careful not to arch your back as you lift your hips as high as possible.
 A perfect glute bridge consists of elevating your hips until your torso makes a straight line from your shoulder up to your knee.

 Once you reach the top of the glute bridge, squeeze your glutes as tightly as possible and hold for a few seconds.

 Lower your hips back down to the ground in a controlled motion without releasing the tension in your abs and glutes.

-If you enjoyed this blog post, give it a like and if you're in Brighton & Hove and need more help with reducing lower back pain then hit the link below to book in with one of our personal trainers today!
+If you're in Brighton & Hove and need more help with reducing lower back pain then hit the link below to book in with one of our personal trainers today!